open-amt-cloud-toolkit/docs/docs/Reference/RPC/commandsRPC.md

 !!! warning "Warning - Deprecation: `addwifisettings` subcommand"
     **`rpc configure wireless` is the recommended subcommand.** The previous `rpc configure addwifisettings` subcommand is deprecated will be removed in the future.
 It is recommended to utilize the new, `rpc configure wireless` subcommand for new development.

 Configure wireless 802.1x settings of an existing, activated AMT device by passing credentials and certificates directly to AMT rather than through RPS/EA/RPC.
 More information on configuring AMT to use 802.1x can be found in [802.1x Configuration](../EA/ieee8021xconfig.md).
+AMT password is required.

 On failure, the `wireless` configure command will rollback any certificates added before the error occurred.